toolfactory/narcissus/README.md

 * Finding classes
   * **`Class<?> Narcissus.findClass(String className)`**

     Equivalent to `Class.forName(String className)`, but bypasses all security and visibility checks.
+Finds array classes if the class name is of the form `"com.xyz.MyClass[][]"`.

 * Finding fields
   * **`Field[] Narcissus.getDeclaredFields(Class<?> cls)`**